 Right now God’s provision for me is going against my strongest human longings.
 I desire to be near family and friends and to live my life in fellowship with them.
 Get togethers.
 Lunch.
-Holiday celebrations.
+Birthdays.
 Christmas dinner.

-A couple of years ago my life assignment ended and I needed to know what was next.
-After a short transition, God opened a door for me to come to this city.
-Life unfolded—a job and place to live.
-A little time to write on the side.
+A couple of years ago my life assignment ended and I searched for what was next.
+After a short transition, God opened a way for me to come to this city—a job and place to live.

 But I’m lonely.